dadatuputi/xx_monitor_bot/README.md

 ## Step 3: Set up environmental variables

-Copy `.env.template` to `.env` and fill in the the missing variables, such as the Discord Token and App ID.
-Edit any others as desired.
-If you are using a test server, copy the server id to the `DEV_GUILD_ID` variable
+Copy `.env.template` to `.env`:

 ```bash
 $ cp .env.template .env
 $ vi .env
 ```

+Fill in missing variables in `.env`, such as the Discord Token and App ID.
+Edit any others as desired.
+If you are using a test server, copy the server id to the `DEV_GUILD_ID` variable.
+The server id is found in Discord through these steps:

+1. Enable `Developer Mode` in the Discord App
+2. Right click on the server and select `Copy ID`

 ## Step 4: Publish the commands to your server